This Means War (Avenged Sevenfold song)

-"This Means War" is a song by American heavy metal band Avenged Sevenfold from the album Hail to the King.
+"This Means War" is a song by American heavy metal band Avenged Sevenfold from their 2013 album Hail to the King.

-Various publications have lambasted the track for its uncanny similarities to Metallica's 1992 single "Sad but True".
+Various publications have lambasted the track for its uncanny similarities to Metallica's 1993 single "Sad but True".
 The song was singled out by Machine Head's vocalist Robb Flynn as a ripoff.
 Users on Ultimate Guitar voted the song into the site's "Worst Guitar Riffs" list.

-Although the song was not released as a single, the song placed on several American Billboard rock charts, and received a music video.
+Although the song was not released as a single, it placed on several American Billboard rock charts and received a music video.
 Directed by Andrew Baird, it was released July 5, 2014.
+The unreleased director's cut of the music video was released in 2017.
 The song was featured in the video game WWE 2K15.